PhD in Humanities, 39th Cycle

 Supervisor: Sebastiano Valerio.

-• dott.
-Yuntao Wang, impresa cinese Beijing Zhongyikun Technology Training Co.
-Ltd.
+• Dr. Yuntao Wang, Beijing Zhongyikun Technology Training Co.
+Ltd., China

 In light of the international debate on the role of universities in the field of knowledge and their relationship with local communities, as well as ANVUR’s guidelines on enhancing interactions between universities and society—referred to as the University’s Public Engagement—the PhD program in Humanities aims to promote activities directed towards society and the territory.